Need to upgrade the Amplifier on your Toyota Tundra? Learn how to upgrade your amplifier by following the procedures below.

 - Remove the black cover from the stock amplifier.
 It is held in place with three plastic retainers.
 Unplug the electrical connectors.
 Press on the connector, then pull.
 Use a 10mm socket to remove the stock amplifier.

 - Next, run a positive wire from the battery.
 We fished the wire through the existing holes on the firewall.
 The wires came out right below the glove box.
 You can put the wires through the rubber plug where there are existing wires going through.
 Make sure to secure the wire as it runs from one corner of the engine bay to the next.
 Also, make sure the wire that feeds the 12 volts has an inline fuse.

 - Run negative ground to a ground screw behind the amp under the carpet.

 - Secure new amp to vehicle.
-We had to make custom brackets to secure the amp as the stock holes didn't match our new amplifier.
+We had to make custom brackets to secure the amp as the stock holes didn’t match our new amplifier.
 Plug wires for the speakers.
-Use the wiring diagram that came with your amplifier to figure out each speaker.
+Use the wiring diagram with your amplifier to figure out each speaker.

 - Connect the ground and positive wires.

 - Turn truck on to confirm everything works.